Denver-ai/python-3-specialization-umich/course1_python_basics/README.md

 This folder contains my notes and exercises from the first course of the Python 3 Programming Specialization.

-Topics:
+## Topics

-- introduction
+- Introduction
 - Variables
 - Conditionals
 - Loops
 - Functions
-- Basic problem solving
+- Basic problem solving Basic problem solving